medelman17/tn-justice-bus/memory-bank/archived/implementation-plan-auth-archived-2025-04-12.md

-# Authentication System Implementation Plan
+# [ARCHIVED] Authentication System Implementation Plan

+> **Archive Note**: This implementation plan has been archived on April 12, 2025.
+The authentication system has been fully implemented according to this plan.
+Current details about the authentication system can be found in the memory bank files (particularly systemPatterns.md, activeContext.md, and progress.md).

 ## Current Status